 This qualification is designed primarily to support progression to employment via higher education.
 It also supports students choosing to progress directly to employment, as the transferable knowledge, understanding and skills will give successful students an advantage when applying for a range of entry level roles.

-For more information contact Mr Colin Guyton Email: Colin.Guyton@modschools.org

-History A Level
+For more information contact Mrs Deborah Glencross Email: Deborah.Glencross@modschools.org History A Level OCR H505

-OCR H505
+INTEGRITY • COMMITMENT • RESPECT Who should consider studying this course?
 Any student who is interested in the past, has enjoyed History at GCSE gaining ideally a Grade 6 or above.

-The early Stuarts, the origins of the Civil War, the execution of Charles I and the interregnum.
+What units are studied and how are they assessed?
+Unit 1 The early Stuarts, the origins of the Civil War, the execution of Charles I and the interregnum.
 This unit involves studying a period of dramatic change in our nation's history; that saw the genesis of the Parliamentary system of government that we see today.
 25% of final grade.